 Welcome to our School

-On Tuesday 20th and Wednesday 21st March OFSTED inspected our school.
+In March 2012 OFSTED inspected our school.
 We were delighted by the outcome of the inspection, which concluded that “Priestley Smith is an outstanding school”.

 What do we do?

 We are an all age specialist centre for pupils with severe sight loss.
 All of our teaching staff are experienced and qualified teachers of the Visually Impaired.
 Our support staff are also all trained to a very high standard.

 We are committed to providing an exciting, stimulating and highly differentiated learning programme for all of our students and to ensuring that each child is supported to reach his or her potential.
 We provide both a mainstream curriculum, personalised to meet each child’s visual and learning needs, and the additional specialist subjects of braille, mobility, perceptual development and Independent Living Skills.
 Every student leaves the school with a range of accreditation and qualifications to help them make their way in the world.

 Priestley Smith School caters for children between the ages of 2 and 19 years, delivering nursery education, Foundation Stage and Key Stages 1, 2, 3, 4 and 5.